d4v1dthgr34t-lang/base-builder-mcp/README.md

 npm run setup:claude
 ```

+*Note: ✅ OPENAI Key is optional but recommended.
+It allows the guide to be reviewed and digested by another LLM to create a json file of the guide instead of feeding raw guide text to your agent.*

-*Note: If you are facing issues with the last step (adding the server), you can check out [MCP documentation](https://modelcontextprotocol.io/quickstart/user) for Claude Desktop or [Cursor Docs](https://docs.cursor.com/context/model-context-protocol) for your Cursor IDE agent*
+*Note 2: If you are facing issues with the last step (adding the server), you can check out [MCP documentation](https://modelcontextprotocol.io/quickstart/user) for Claude Desktop or [Cursor Docs](https://docs.cursor.com/context/model-context-protocol) for your Cursor IDE agent*

 ## Cursor Rules (Recommended)